 At Steinger, Greene & Feiner, we want to ensure that our community has access to the most recent information and resources available regarding the ongoing coronavirus (COVID-19) outbreak.
 To do so, we will be providing weekly updates on the evolving situation.

 As always, you can reach out to our South Florida personal injury lawyer team if you have any questions about a recent injury, an ongoing claim, or your current personal injury case.
 Contact us today by calling (800) 431-6841 or using the contact information for an office near you.
-We are available for free, no-obligation case reviews, and our no-fee contingency arrangements allow you to seek representation without staking your hard-earned savings.
+We are available for free, no-obligation case reviews.

 Here are some of the top stories regarding COVID-19 in South Florida below:

 South Florida COVID-19 Cases Top 10,000

 South Florida continues to be a national hotspot for the spread of COVID-19.
 Currently, Miami-Dade, Broward, Palm Beach, and Monroe counties report a confirmed case count of 10,207 COVID-19 patients.
 To date, there are 225 deaths attributed to novel coronavirus infections.